Duality between Lagrangian and Legendrian invariants: Introduction

 We have not checked whether this is a quasi-isomorphism, or equivalently whether $\t$ is a \emph{Koszul} twisting cochain.
 Note, however, the DG-algebra map $\Omega CF_* \to \Omega LC_* $ defined by

 shows that $\t$ is a retraction, and $\Omega CF_* $ is a retract of $\Omega LC_*$.

 {\bf Acknowledgments.} T.E. is supported by the Knut and Alice Wallenberg Foundation and by the Swedish Research Council.
 Y.L. is supported in part by the Royal Society (URF) and the NSF grant DMS-1509141.
 Both authors would like to thank the Mittag-Leffler institute for hospitality and excellent working conditions.
-We also thank Lenny Ng for providing the example in Section \ref{lenny}, and Zack Sylvan for his interest.
+We also thank Lenny Ng for providing the example in Section \ref{lenny}, and Zack Sylvan and Paolo Ghiggini for helpful comments.